rowanz/grover/README.md

 # Grover
+##### UPDATE, Sept 17 2019.
+We got into NeurIPS (camera ready coming soon!) and we've made Grover-Mega publicly available without you needing to fill out the form.
+You can download it using [download_model.py](download_model.py).

 (aka, code for [Defending Against Neural Fake News](https://arxiv.org/abs/1905.12616))

 Grover is a model for Neural Fake News -- both generation and detection.
 However, it probably can also be used for other generation tasks.